 Most standalone charging pads expect you to provide the actual charger brick, and can’t deliver more power than you put into them – so even if an iPhone wireless charging pad can deliver 7.5W, it can’t do that if you’re plugging it into a charger that only gives it 5W.

-Power and ports matter here.
-For fast charging (iPhone 8 onwards) you’ll need 18W or more and USB-C, not the older, more common USB-A.
+If you're looking for a charging block, power and ports matter.
+For fast charging (iPhone 8 onwards), you’ll need 18W or more and USB-C, not the older, more common USB-A.

 - Now load up on the best free iPhone apps